 If yours is like most small-to-midsized landscaping companies, seasonality plays a major role in your budget throughout the year.
-Partners who specialize in insurance for landscapers can find multiple billing options for you—including seasonal plans and plans that coordinate with your payroll, to pay your workers’ compensation premium.
+Partners who specialize in insurance for landscapers can find multiple billing options for you—including seasonal plans and plans that coordinate with your payroll, e.g. pay as you go workers comp insurance.

 There are numerous loss control techniques—many of them specific to the landscaping industry—that business owners can implement in order to protect employees and mitigate operational costs.
 A true insurance partner is someone who works with your team—including owners, HR administrators, and field employees—to oversee your loss control plan.
 At C&S for example, we can help you develop a landscape employee safety manual, and stay current on state/federal legislative updates.

 It’s important to be aware of your policy renewal date.
-Because if there are gaps in your coverage or opportunities to save money with another broker/carrier, you’ll want to start the transition process several weeks in advance.
+Because if there are gaps in your coverage or opportunities to save money with another broker/carrier, you’ll want to start the transition process several weeks–if not months–in advance.
 Can’t find a copy of your policy?
 Call your insurance broker now.
 Seriously.
 Like, right now.